-The amount of data IT has to manage to meet business needs continues to grow, and batch workload tools are evolving to meet these needs.
+The amount of data IT has to manage to meet business needs continues to grow, and batch processing and workload orchestration tools are evolving to meet these needs.
 For example, IT doesn’t have the resources needed to manually execute each ETL process, or to manually configure, provision, and deprovision VMs.
 Instead, batch workload tools are being used to automate and orchestrate these tasks into end-to-end processes.

 For example, an automation and orchestration tool can be used to move data in and out of various components of a Hadoop cluster as part of an end-to-end process that includes provisioning VMs, running ETL jobs into a BI platform, and then delivering those reports via email.

-Batch Workload Orchestration
+Batch Processing and Workload Orchestration

 Automation and orchestration tools are increasingly extensible, with several workload automation solutions already providing universal connectors and low-code REST API adapters that make it possible to integrate virtually any tool or technology without scripting.

-This is important, because instead of having job schedulers, automation tools, and batch processes running in silos, IT can use a workload orchestration tool to centrally manage, monitor, and troubleshoot all batch jobs.
+This is important because instead of having job schedulers, automation tools, and batch processes running in silos, IT can use a workload orchestration tool to centrally manage, monitor, and troubleshoot all batch jobs.